Keeping your rabbit happy

 Why is enrichment important?

-Enrichment can include:
+Enrichment for your rabbit's home can include:

 - A large enclosure with a big floor area and high ceiling allowing opportunities for normal behaviours, such as running, jumping, hopping and rearing up on hind legs.